DSACMS/dedupliFHIR/README.md

 This project originated from the CMS Open Source Community as a resource ACOs can use when preparing their patient records submission.

+The DedupliFHIR project does not include or share any Personally Identifiable Information or Personal Health Information (PII/PHI) in this source code repository.
+All training and testing data we ship in the source code repository is ‘synthetic’ data, which is artificially generated.
+The tool itself uses only local data, uploaded by users on their own systems.
+The tool processes that data locally, and does not share that information over the network.
+Users control who that data is shared with after processing, and how it is shared, if at all.

 ### Installation